bonzibudd/Fluent-Metro/README.md

 ![Config](https://user-images.githubusercontent.com/61938331/92263545-cb3f5d80-eeaa-11ea-9514-2b06562f1f4f.png)

 As you can see, there is an array of customization to get the menu looking exactly how you want.
 Any additional required information is also explained here.

+# The future of Fluent-Metro

+I plan to have multiple variants of the skin, including a Windows XP/Classic style, and versions with sharp edges instead of rounded.
+My goal is to keep refining this skin, fixing bugs with certain configurations, and add more features to make the UI more consistent.
+I may also create some enhancements which are not related to the Start menu, but will add some more general enhancements.